-- Our staff receive regular training and our teachers hold qualified teacher status. - We have a care suite and our trained physiotherapy support worker, Mrs McColgan, runs daily therapy sessions for children who need treatment. - Valued relationships with other professionals in education enable us to access additional support and guidance for pupils, these include the Specialist Teaching and Learning Service based at Ifield School. - We have commissioned additional support from an Educational Psychologist several times across the year and a Speech and Language Therapist (Jasmine Metawea) fortnightly for a day.
+- Our staff receive regular training and our teachers hold qualified teacher status. - We have a care suite and our trained members of staff run daily therapy sessions for children who need treatment. - Valued relationships with other professionals in education enable us to access additional support and guidance for pupils, these include the Specialist Teaching and Learning Service. - We have commissioned additional support from a Speech and Language Therapist (Jasmine Metawea) fortnightly for a day.
 Other outreach support is also available. - All external agents we work with are linked to Kent County Council.
-When we buy in additional services, we monitor the impact of any intervention to ensure it is meeting its objective.

-- The school is able to refer children and families to Emotional Well-being team (which is part of the NHS) for support with behaviour, anxiety and emotional well-being - When felt appropriate by the SEN team within school, referrals to NHS paediatrics may be made for the assessment of neurodivergent conditions such as Autism and ADHD.
+When we buy in additional services, we monitor the impact of any intervention to ensure it is meeting its objective. - The school is able to refer children and families to Emotional Well-being team (which is part of the NHS) for support with behaviour, anxiety and emotional well-being - When felt appropriate by the SEN team within school, referrals to NHS paediatrics may be made for the assessment of neurodivergent conditions such as Autism and ADHD.
 This service is only accessible up until the age of of 11.
-After pupils turn 11, the referrals go through CYPMHS. - We work with social services from Kent and other areas. - We liaise with the Early Help Team to support with wider family difficulties. - We work with the local authority via LIFT forums to engage advice and support from Specialist Teachers where necessary.
+After pupils turn 11, the referrals go through CYPMHS.

+- We work with social services from Kent and other areas. - We liaise with the Early Help Team to support with wider family difficulties.